Density Matrix Renormalization Group study of superconducting pairing near the quarter-filled Wigner crystal: Results

-We calculated superconducting pair-pair correlations both for the correlation of individual singlet pairs on n.n. and n.n.n. sites and for pairs composed of a superposition of four individual pairs with $s$, $d_{x^2-y^2}$, $s_{xy}$, and $d_{xy}$ pairing symmetry.
-Fig.~\ref{fignnn39}(a) shows the correlation of single n.n. pairs defined along the $x$ axis in Fig.~\ref{lattices}(b) ($\vec{r}_\nu$ = $\hat{x}$ in Eq.~\ref{delta}).
+We investigated superconducting pair-pair correlation functions as a function of $V$, $r$, and lattice size both for the correlation between individual singlet pairs, and also for $d_{xy}$ correlations.
+Fig.~\ref{fignnn32}(a) shows the correlation of singlet n.n. pairs along the $x$ axis ($\vec{r}_\nu=\hat{x}$ in Eq.~\ref{delta}) for an $L$=32 lattice.
+To avoid end effects we measure pairing correlations from a pair located on the 5th/6th lattice columns.
 Because some correlations are negative we plot $|P(r)|$. $P(r)$ for n.n. pairs decreases rapidly with increasing $V$, with a larger decrease upon entering the CO phase at $V=1.75$.
-This is to be expected with the $V$ interaction, which suppresses configurations in the wavefunction with n.n.
-In Fig.~\ref{fignnn39}(b) we plot $P(r)$ versus distance for n.n.n. singlet pairs ($\vec{r}_\nu = \hat{x} + \hat{y}$).
-The n.n.n. pairing correlation also decreases in strength with increasing $V$, a trend that is clearest in the long-range points (10 $\leq$ $r$ $\leq$ 20 on Fig.~\ref{fignnn39}(b)) for $V>1$.
-A large decrease in $P(r)$ upon entering the CO phase is also clearly seen.
-While $P(r)$ decreases in magnitude with increasing $V$, we note that the n.n.n. $P(r)$ is however slightly larger in magnitude than the noninteracting ($U=V=0$) $P(r)$ at some distances (see Fig.~\ref{fignnn39}(b)), which is consistent with the pairing enhancement by $U$ found in calculations on periodic clusters \cite{Gomes16a}.
+This is to be expected with the $V$ interaction, which suppresses n.n. configurations in the wavefunction.
+Fig.~\ref{fignnn32}(b) shows $P(r)$ versus distance for n.n.n. singlet pairs ($\vec{r}_\nu = \hat{x} + \hat{y}$).
+The n.n.n. pairing correlation also monotonically decreases in strength with increasing $V$, a trend that is clearest in the long-range points (10 $\leq$ $r$ $\leq$ 20 on Fig.~\ref{fignnn32}(b)) for $V>1$.
+Note that the apparent increase at $r=5$ for $V=1.5$ in Fig.~\ref{fignnn32}(b) is due to taking the absolute value of a negative correlation.
+Fig.~\ref{fignnn64} shows n.n. and n.n.n. pair-pair correlations for a longer $L=64$ cylinder.
+One difference for $L=64$ is that long range n.n.n. correlations are slightly weaker at $V=0$ compared to $V=1$, but like $L=32$ decrease in strength with larger $V$.
+The filled circles in Fig.~\ref{fignnn32}-\ref{fignnn64} show $P(r)$ for the uncorrelated ($U=V=0$) system. $P(r)$ for the interacting systems is clearly weaker.

-The distance dependence of $P(r)$ in Fig.~\ref{fignnn39} appears to follow a power law for $V<V_c$, with a more rapid decay with distance in the CO phase.
-In a quasi-1D metal or ``Luttinger liquid'', pairing correlations decay with distance as $P(r)\sim r^{-1/K_\rho}$ while charge correlations decay as $C(r)\sim r^{-K_\rho}$, where $K_\rho$ is the Luttinger liquid correlation exponent.
-Pairing correlations dominate over charge correlations when $K_\rho>1$, in which case $P(r)$ decays slower than $1/r$.
-As shown in Fig.~\ref{fignnn39}, both n.n. and n.n.n. pairing correlations decay faster than $1/r$.
-We also do not see a significant difference in the distance decay of $P(r)$ between the noninteracting and finite $V$ systems.